MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 Specifying an unsigned suffix on binary and hex literals ignores sign bits.
 For example, `0xFFFFFFFF` returns `-1`, but `0xFFFFFFFFu` returns the `[uint]::MaxValue` of 4294967295.

+In PowerShell 7.1, using a type suffix on a hex literal now returns a signed value of that type.
+For example, in PowerShell 7.0 the expression `0xFFFFs` returns an error because the positive value is too large for an `[int16]` type.
+PowerShell 7.1 interprets this as `-1` that is an `[int16]` type.

 Prefixing the literal with a `0` will bypass this and be treated as unsigned.
 For example: `0b011111111`.
 This can be necessary when working with literals